 If your answer is to find out more about your ancestors then that’s a start.
 Or if you were more specific and answered that you want to learn more about DNA testing then that’s great as well.

-Just like books, the Internet and genealogy societies, a genealogy conferences is another tool that you can use.
+Just like books, the Internet, and genealogy societies, genealogy conference is another tool that you can use.

 I have looked at every source imaginable to build my family tree.
 And I have used every aid as well to help me along my family history journey.

 So attend genealogy conferences and workshops but please try to follow these 4 Ps to help you get the most out of them.

 I hope you enjoyed this post outlining handy tips to get the most from genealogy conferences.
 If you have any questions or comments then please leave a comment below.

 Please share with family and friends if you think this post will help others by using the social media buttons below.